dukeayers/cs399_SocialMedia/README.md

 - Nav-bar: Duke
 - New post page - takes what the user inputs and stores it in the database: Nancy
 - Tag database - a way to search by tags : Tsosie / ktaed
+- Create new account page / Mohammad
+--- input account data into database
+- show all posts of the user sorted by date : Duke